 Hereditary angioedema -- not associated with hives -- is a rare genetic condition that involves swelling of the hands, face, feet, stomach and airways.
 Special blood tests are required to make this diagnosis.
-Hereditary angioedema does not respond to antihistamines, but Henry Ford allergists can prescribe special injections or intravenous medications to prevent and treat attacks.
+Hereditary angioedema does not respond to antihistamines, but our allergists can prescribe special injections or intravenous medications to prevent and treat attacks.

 Immunodeficiency is associated with recurrent infections, and occurs when the body’s response to viruses or bacteria is reduced or absent.
 Most cases of immunodeficiency are genetic, and while some become present very early in life, others are diagnosed in adulthood.

 Signs of immunodeficiency include:

 - Recurrent infections such as ear infections, pneumonia or sinus infections

 - Repeated courses of antibiotics to clear an infection